s2t2/lambda-ds-3-1/README.md

 #### Text Editor

 To edit our Python scripts, we'll need a development-class text editor.
 Students who don't already have a preferred editor or IDE are encouraged to [download and install VS Code](https://code.visualstudio.com/).
-After doing so, it is important to install the [Python language extension](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/devtools/vs-code.md#python-syntax-auto-completion) for code auto-completion capabilities, and you may want to further [customize your text editor's appearance and functionality](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/devtools/vs-code.md#basic-configuration).
+After doing so, it is important to install the [Python language extension](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/devtools/vs-code.md#python-syntax-auto-completion) which provides code auto-completion capabilities, and you may want to further [customize your text editor's appearance and functionality](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/devtools/vs-code.md#basic-configuration).

 #### Virtual Environment Utility